-Perhaps one of the most novel methods of socialist rationalization is the Soviet 5-day week.
+Perhaps one of the most novel methods of socialist rationalization is the Soviet 5-day week, each worker receiving one day of rest after every four days of work.
 This was introduced in August, 1929, and in the summer of 1930 about two-thirds of Soviet industry was already working on this basis.
-In 1931 it is to be universal.
-Instead of having a 7-day week, each worker receives one day of rest after every four days of work.
-Instead of the 52 Sundays and 10 religious holidays which existed under the Tsar, the workers will now have 72 rest days and in addition five revolutionary holidays.
+In 1931 it was found best to adopt a 6-day week in some plants.
+Instead of the 52 Sundays and 10 religious holidays which existed under the Tsar, the workers now have about 72 rest days and in addition five revolutionary holidays.